 With only a handful of ingredients, this Matcha Hot Chocolate is a simple beverage perfect for a cold winter morning or afternoon pick me up.
 Matcha (green tea powder) and chopped white chocolate are whisked into hot milk until smooth.
 Flavor with a small splash of vanilla extract and that’s it!

-This Matcha Hot Chocolate with whipped cream, but marshmallows would also be perfect.
-I liked the amount of white chocolate added, but you can always bump the amount up a little based on taste or increase the matcha to a full one tablespoon for a more vibrant green color and stronger flavor.
+I topped my Matcha Hot Chocolate with whipped cream, but toasted marshmallows would also be perfect.
+I personally like the amount of white chocolate added, but you can always bump the amount up a little based on taste or increase the matcha to a full one tablespoon for a more vibrant green color and stronger flavor.

 Matcha Hot Chocolate

-2 cups milk
+- 2 cups (470 milliliters) milk

-2.3 ounces white chocolate, finely chopped
+- 3 ounces (85 grams) white chocolate finely chopped

-Whipped cream or marshmallows for garnish
+- Whipped cream or marshmallows for garnish

-Serve immediately with whipped cream or marshmallows.
+- Serve immediately with whipped cream or marshmallows.
 If desired, sprinkle with a little more matcha.